it-at-m/digiwf-ok.ewo-integration/README.md

 <p align="center">
     This is a Spring Boot Starter library to request OK.EWO data within the DigiWF environment.
-    It can be used to request the data asynchronously through a spring cloud stream compatible event broker.
 <br /><a href="#">Report Bug</a>
     ·
     <a href="#">Request Feature</a>